Guide to Importing and Exporting

 DURATION: 3 Days

 Our Guide to Importing & Exporting will introduce you to the world of international business from a beginner’s perspective, highlighting critical resources.
 This comprehensive package will teach you how to get started in international trade.
 This training is recommended for anyone who has never worked in the imports or exports environment before or anyone who is interested in learning more about the overall process.
 This course is also ideal for a fresher-up for people with no more than 3-5 years’ experience in this field or who have not had extensive experience in this field.

-Ranging from importing to exporting, compliance to government laws, harmonized code classifications to cross-cultural communications, the programme offered addresses the full outline of global trade and business.
+Ranging from importing to exporting, compliance to government laws, harmonized code classifications to cross-cultural communications, this programme addresses the full outline of global trade and business.

 Our facilitator will provide in-depth review and real-world examples on the following topics: